|Subject:||Cross-site request forgery in Xeams|

 Similar to any web based application, Xeams is also vulnerable to attacks from the Internet.
 In many cases, such as an XSS attack, Xeams automatically handles and prevents such intrusion.
-However, in case of CSRF attacks, administrators have an option to disable
+However, in case of CSRF attacks, administrators have the option to disable

 it completely on their Xeams server.

-It is important to understand what CSRF is and how can someone attack before disabling this feature.
+It is important to understand what CSRF is and how someone can attack before disabling this feature.

 Rather than going into technical details, this page talks about how such an attack relate to Xeams .

-Click here for more technical
+for more technical

 information about this type of an attack.